Home » PowerShell » Get-AdDomainController – Get Domain Controller Info

 Get-ADDomainController -Identity "ENGG-PRO.SHELLPRO.LOCAL"

-In the above command, DNS Host Name is specified by Identity parameter and it returns domain controller information.
+In the above command, the DNS Host Name is specified by Identity parameter and it returns domain controller information.

 Cool Tip: How to get adcomputer operating system in PowerShell!